In my area

 The European Commission has launched a new website for researchers.
 EURAXESS - Researchers in motion will provide researchers with easy access to information in four main areas:

-- EURAXESS Jobs: on-line researchers's vacancies and funding opportunities
+EURAXESS Jobs: on-line researcher's vacancies and funding opportunities

 At the Euraxess: Researchers in motion page you will find a free one-stop-shop listing research jobs and funding opportunities in Europe.